racodond/sonar-gherkin-plugin/README.md

  * Tags should be defined at the right level
  * Tags should comply with a naming convention
  * Tags should not be set on Examples
+ * Then steps should follow a regular expression
  * Useless tags should be removed
+ * When steps should follow a regular expression

 ### Templates

  * Regular expression on comment